Convicted child rapist sent back to prison over exploitation images

 The victims of the offending were two children, then aged 6-8 years and the offending happened between 1999 and 2001.

-The police summary says it was while he was an in-patient at Southland Hospital last year that Hawkins used the Wi-Fi to send two images from one of his email addresses to another.
+The police summary says it was while he was an in-patient at Southland Hospital last year that Hawkins used the wi-fi to send two images from one of his email addresses to another.

 The email alerted Yahoo!
 Inc, which then passed on the information to the National Centre for Missing and Exploited Children based in the United States.